-4.3 Combining several continua
+4.3.
+Combining several continua

-4.3.1 Specifying a summed continuum
+4.3.1.
+The sum of several continuum

-It is possible to combine up to 10 continua of any shape and intensity.3 Cloudy will stop if more than 10 continua are entered.
+It is possible to combine up to 100 continua of any shape and intensity.4 Cloudy will stop if more than 100 continua are entered.
 This limit is set by the variable LIMSPC that occurs in one of the included header files.